 Insulin and Insulin-like growth factor (IGF-1) signaling pathway (IIS)

 Anterior pituitary produced growth hormone (GH) and its secondary mediator IGF-1 are the chief constituents of the somatotrophic axis in humans.
 This axis is prominently active in hepatocytes.
-The intracellular cascade activated once IGF-1 takes charge is same as that for glucose metabolism management through insulin and IGF-1.
+The intracellular cascade activated once IGF-1 takes charge is the same as that for glucose metabolism management through insulin and IGF-1.

 - Genetic mutations